NCBI-Hackathons/GeneHummus/my-vignette.md

     arf <- c("pfam02362", "pfam06507", "pfam02309")

-Those three accessions correspond to the following ARF conserved domains:
+These three accessions correspond to the following ARF conserved domains:

 -   B3 DNA binding domain
 -   Auxin response factor
 -   AUX/IAA family

-NCBI databases host the conserved domains as written in this way:
+NCBI databases host the conserved domains which are written in this way:

 -   B3\_DNA
 -   Auxin\_resp
 -   AUX\_IAA

-### SPARCLE architectures
+### Obtain SPARCLE architectures

 Now, we want to get the SPARCLE architectures.
-For example: the first SPARCLE architectures for Pfam02362 are:
+For example, the first SPARCLE architectures for Pfam02362 are:

     head(getArchids(arf[1]))
     #> [1] "12034188" "12034184" "12034182" "12034166" "12034151" "11279088"

 Not all of the architectures link to ARF proteins.
-But the architecture ids for the ARF proteins will be definitely between them.
+But the architecture ids for the ARF proteins will be definitely among them.

 We want to get the SPARCLE architectures for the vector `arf` at once using the function `getArchids`.